Mindfulness Stress Relief: Techniques Guide & Benefits

 • Day 3: Mindful eating for the first three bites of dinner.
 What flavors did you notice?

 • Day 5: Body-scan audio (5–10 minutes) before bed.
-Circle any areas that softened.
+Note one sensation you noticed without needing it to change.

 • Day 6: Loving-kindness for 5 minutes.
 Include yourself and one person you see often.